 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Whether you love them or hate them attorneys are a NECESSITY when it comes to real estate in the city.
-Transactions in New York are particular and demand a degree of expertise.
-It is crucial to have a specialized attorney who deals with real estate transactions on a daily basis to guarantee a proper review.
+Whether you love or hate them, you need attorneys for real estate in the city.
+Transactions in New York remained particular and demanded a degree of expertise.
+Hire a specialized attorney who deals with real estate transactions daily to guarantee a proper review.

-The costs of real estate attorneys vary as much as the cost of apartments.
-It has become the norm that the price is set as a flat fee per transaction instead of an hourly rate.
-To determine the price, different factors are taken into account, such as type of building, are there anticipated title issues, are all parties present, etc. Since there is a long list of variables it is impossible to have a standard fee.
-The range in the city goes from $1,000 to $3,500 per transaction.
+The costs of real estate closing attorneys vary as much as the cost of apartments.
+Typically, prices get set as a flat fee per transaction instead of the hourly rate.
+Various factors are considered to determine the amount, such as the type of building, anticipated title issues (title search and title examination), how many parties are present, etc. Since there is a long list of variables, it became impossible to have a “standard fee.”

 Real estate attorneys typically charge by the transaction to oversee the closing process.
 They may charge you hourly if you require legal advice on another matter or if the deal is very complex.
 But when it comes to a straightforward home purchase, it’s typically a one-time fee paid at the sale’s closing.
 You usually won’t have to pay the legal fee if the deal does not close.

 If a lawyer does charge you an hourly fee, this is a sign that they are not experienced with real estate transactions.
 Just because someone is a licensed attorney does not mean they have the requisite knowledge to handle the sale of a property.
 Find an attorney specializing in real estate – otherwise, you may have issues.
 For example, the legal due diligence and analysis of the Board minutes are not straightforward.